Legal

 Many corporations are formed with only one owner who effectively runs the entire operations.
 Does a single shareholder corporation need a board of directors with more than one person?

-Delaware LLC Certificate of Formation – What Information is Required?
+Delaware LLC Annual Reports – What Information is Required?

 Anonymous LLC – Why is Delaware the Popular Choice?